sommerfeld-io/vm-ubuntu-desktop/docs/index.md

 ### Increasing the NodePort range
 By default, minikube exposes ports `30000-32767`.
 If this does not work for you, you can adjust the range by using: `minikube start --extra-config=apiserver.service-node-port-range=1024-65535`

+## Compliance Tests
+This repository provides a Chef InSpec profile designed to verify the installation of required packages, binaries, and software, ensuring that they are present and correctly installed.
+The profile checks for essential components, including package installations, the existence and permissions of binaries, and verifies the proper structure of the filesystem.
+Additionally, it ensures that utility scripts and configurations needed for Minikube are in place and functioning as expected.

+Invoke the test suite by cloning the repository and running `components/test-compliance/run.sh`.

 ## Contact
 Feel free to contact me via <sebastian@sommerfeld.io> or [raise an issue in this repository][file-issues].